techygrrrl/sf6-rank-watchrrr/README.md

-# sf6 stats watcher
+# sf6 rank watchrrr

-Periodically refreshes the page to watch changes to the LP value on the profile.
+A set of tools to provide Street Fighter 6 streamers with an overlay to watch their rank.

 - [Usage](#usage)
   - [Server](#server)